 Examples of Insulator: Plastic, Wood and Glass

-Prerequisites for the current to flow in a conductor are:
+Prerequisites for the Current to Flow in a Conductor

+Some of the prerequisites for the electric current to flow in a conductor are discussed here.
 The circuit includes an energy source (a battery, for instance) that produces voltage.
 Without voltage, electrons move randomly and are undirected; hence current cannot flow.
-Voltage creates pressure on the electrons which channelises it to flow in a single direction.
+Voltage creates pressure on the electrons which channelizes it to flow in a single direction.

 The circuit forms a closed conducting loop through which electrons can flow.
 A circuit is said to be closed or complete when a switch is turned ON.